nrjess/twitter-sna/README.md

     automatically.
   - `twitter-sna.Rproj`: This is an RStudio project file.
 It contains some settings for working with the project in that software.

-### List of Tools

-This section lists and briefly describes each script found in the scripts folder in the *twitter-sna* repository.

-- *scrape_tweets.RMD*: Create a user-defined query, scrape tweet data, and save to a local repository.
-- *create_social_network_data.RMD*: Restructure tweet data into a format that is useful for social network analysis (edgelist and nodelist).
-- *dynamic_visualizations.RMD*: Create a dynamic visualization that shows the changes in the network over time.
-- *sentiment analysis.RMD*: Code tweets for sentiment for use in influence models.
-This example codes for positive and negative sentiments but tweets coded in many different ways.

 ### Flow Diagram